CodingTrain/thecodingtrain.com/content/pages/guides/content-structure-guide.md

 }
 ```

-Most of the properties should translate directly from the current setup. `"title"`, `"description"`, and `"videoId"`, are the only required properties.
-The rest have a fallback value if not set.
+#### Title

+Is the title of the video.
+It's a required metadata property.

+#### Description

+It's a description of the video.
+It shouldn't be very long.
+It's a required metadata property.

-#### Video numbers
+#### Video number

-We are currently undecided on whether videos should be numbered or not.
-Currently, videos have numbers in their titles on YouTube and the current website, but the new website might not need them.

-We currently have a `"videoNumber"` property in the video JSON that can be set to whatever you want, and it's currently not used in the website.

-> **NOTE**: This is an open question to The Coding Train team.
-If you could give us insight to whether this video number is needed in general or just for some cases, that would be greatly appreciated.
-Feel free to propose how video numbers should or should not be used.
+Is a text number to associate the video with.
+These are specially important for challenge videos, and this value rendered along with the title of the challenge.
+It may have any value.
+This property isn't used in any way for normal videos.

 #### Video IDs

-Similar to the current site setup, this property makes reference to video ID found at the end of a YouTube video link.
-Only the ID is the value expected here, not the whole URL.
+This property makes reference to video ID found at the end of a YouTube video link.
+Only the ID is the value expected here, not the whole YouTube URL.

 #### Languages and topics

-The actual values for these haven't been decided, so we are open for you to suggest the set of possible values to have as options.
+These work as tags for the videos from which they can be filtered.
+Languages relates to the used coding languages in the video, and topics to specific themes being worked on.
 There's no limit on how many languages and topics can be specified on each video, but often one or two should be appropriate.

 If `"languages"` or `"topics"` aren't set, they will default to an empty array.

 #### Passenger Showcase contribution enabling

 This property let's us disable the intention for users to send contributions for that specific videos.
-This property would show or hide the contributions panel and button in a specific video by setting `"canContribute"` to `true` or `false` respectively.
-If `"canContribute"` is not set, lessons and guest tutorials default to `false` and challenges to `true`.
+This property would show or hide the passenger showcase panel and button in a specific video by setting `"canContribute"` to `true` or `false` respectively.
+If `"canContribute"` is not set challenges default to `true` and regular videos to `false`.

 #### Related challenges

-This property let's us link challenges to a specific video in any way see fit.
-It's an array of slugs, which should match the path slug of a challenge to correctly reference it.
+This property let's us link challenges to a specific video in any way you see fit.
+It's an array of slugs, which should match the path slug of a challenge (relative to `content/videos/challenges`) to correctly reference it.

 If it's not defined or is left empty, then no challenge panel is shown in the corresponding video page.
 Multiple slugs can be added, but only the first two will be shown in the page currently.

 #### Code examples

-`"codeExamples"` are thought to contain objects that reference the main code shown in the video.
+`"codeExamples"` should contain objects that reference the main code shown in the video.
 Referenced images can be contained in the corresponding `images/` folder in the video's directory.

+- They should at least have a `"title"`, and hopefully a `"description"`.
-- `"image"` should directly reference a subfolder inside of `images/`.
+- `"image"` should directly reference a file inside of `images/`.
 - `"urls"` contain all code sources specific to that code example `"p5"`, `"processing"` or `"node"` are possible languages we support, and `"other"` is a fallback option.

 If `"codeExamples"` isn't set, it will default to an empty array.

 #### Group Links

-Group links are a more general abstraction for specifying related groups of links that can be used to specify the "Links discussed" section of videos, "Guest contact information" for guest tutorials,
+Group links are an abstraction for specifying related groups of links that relate or are mentioned to the video.
-"Videos discussed", or whatever new section is needed for each video.

-In the case of "Videos discussed" or whatever content that lives in the Coding Train site,
-instead of specifying the whole url to the resource, the URL can contain the sub-path in the site for that resource that starts with `/`.
+It may contain URLs that go outside of The Coding Train site, in which cases the URL should be the full web URL, or it may be for an internal resource in The Coding Train site.
+For the later, the URL should be the sub-path in the site for that resource that starts with `/`.

 The `"description"` and `"icon"` properties are optional, but `"title"` and `"url"` are required.

 For now, `"icon"` expects a short emoji string that relates to the link.
-In the future this may also support adding coding train characters.

-`"description"` on the other hand can be a longish string that describes the link or something about it.
+`"description"` on the other hand can be a long-ish string that describes the link or something about it.
 It may also contain MD style urls that will be parsed, so it may also contain anchor links related to the link.
 For example: `"By [Dan Shiffman](https://shiffman.net/) and [DSI](https://designsystems.international/)!"`.

 If `"groupLinks"` isn't set, it will default to an empty array.

-#### Passenger Showcase
+### Video's Passenger Showcase

 All Passenger Showcase Contributions' should have metadata files (`video-slug/showcase/contribution-slug.json`) that are also JSON files with the following structure: